awsdocs/aws-marketplace-user-guide-for-buyers/doc_source/buyer-security-iam-awsmanpol.md

 You can attach the `AWSMarketplaceImageBuildFullAccess` policy to your IAM identities\.

 This policy grants contributor permissions that allow full access to the AWS Marketplace private image build feature\.
-In addition to creating private images, it also provides permisions to add tags to images, and to launch and terminate Amazon EC2 instances\.
+In addition to creating private images, it also provides permissions to add tags to images, and to launch and terminate Amazon EC2 instances\.

 **Permissions details**